olbrichattila/forth/README.md

 ```

 Note:
-I've experimented some time ago with creating a script language before, so here is a more complex example in my github account
-(note some refactoring code cleaning required, just experiment)
+I experimented with creating a scripting language some time ago, and here is a more complex example on my GitHub account.
+(Note: some refactoring and code cleaning are required, as this was just an experiment.)

 https://github.com/olbrichattila/goscriptinglanguage

-this is a more complex example:
+This example includes the following features:
-- complex mathematical expression evaluation: example: 1 + 5 + 6 /2 * (15 - 2)
+- Complex mathematical expression evaluation (e.g., 1 + 5 + 6 / 2 * (15 - 2))
-- variable declaration (including variable scope management) let foo = 1;
+- Variable declaration with scope management (e.g., let foo = 1;)
-- constant declaration (including variable scope management) const x = 8;
+- Constant declaration with scope management (e.g., const x = 8;)
-- variable re assignments
+- Variable reassignments
-- complex object definition
+- Complex object definitions
-- internal functions
+- Internal functions
-- conditional expressions
+- Conditional expressions
-- if / else statement
+- if / else statements
-- for loop (different versions, like do while and for)
+- Various for loop versions (e.g., do while and for)
-- break
+- break statements
-- switch case
+- switch / case statements
-- strings
+- Strings
-so far, maybe to be continued.
+So far, but it may be continued.